Skip to main content

 Guaranteed interview

-The School of Medicine will guarantee a Multiple Mini Interview to those students who are applicants of the Medicine MBChB course who:
+The School of Medicine will guarantee an MMI to those students who are applicants of Medicine MBChB who:

-You are expected to attend all sessions of the First Choice: Medicine scheme to be eligible for the guaranteed MMI.
-Exceptions may be made if you have extenuating circumstances.
+You're expected to attend all sessions of the First Choice: Medicine scheme to be eligible for the guaranteed MMI.
+Exceptions may be made in cases of extenuating circumstances.

-This information will be sent to our Student Administration team who will then be able to flag the guaranteed interview on your application if you apply to Sunderland for Medicine.
+Your details will be passed to the Student Administration team.
+They will mark your application as eligible for a guaranteed interview if you apply to Sunderland for Medicine.

 Contextual offer

-We have a contextual offer of AAB for applicants that fulfil both our local postcode (North East and Cumbria) and meet one of our WP requirements:
+We have a contextual offer of AAB for applicants who fulfil both our local postcode (north-east and Cumbria) and meet one of our widening participation requirements:

-- You are a student from a UK armed forces family (military service child)
+• You're a student from a UK armed forces family (military service child).

 You can check your postcode on the Office for Students website.
 Applicants must still meet the normal entry requirements, including the required UCAT score.